How a Healthy Diet Can Improve Blurry Night Vision

 Myopia and Astigmatism

 Some people with myopia and astigmatism don’t even realize they have these ailments until they experience blurry night vision.
-During the day, the pupil is small so there is a greater depth-of-focus and vision appears sharper.
+During the day, the pupil is small so there is a greater depth of focus, and vision appears sharper.
 While at night, in the darkness, the pupil opens more to allow more light in.
-This reduces the depth-of-focus and makes objects appear blurry.
+This reduces the depth of focus and makes objects appear blurry.
 It can occur in one eye or both eyes; myopia and astigmatism can occur together.

 Myopia